 - Provide the note taker with a Note Taker Thank You Letter (MS Word Version)

-- Complete the Note Taker Reimbursement Form (MS Word Version) with your note taker and submit it to the COD at the end of the semester
+- Complete the Note Taker Reimbursement Form with your note taker and submit it to the COD at the end of the semester

-Students approved for a distraction-reduced testing environment or use of assistive technology for testing may benefit from using the COD’s testing services.
-If you or your professor requires these services to ensure your testing accommodations, please submit a completed Test Administration Form (MS Word Version)at least three days before the test.
+Students approved for a distraction-reduced testing environment or use of assistive technology for testing might benefit from using the COD’s testing services.
+If you or your professor requires these services to ensure your testing accommodations, please submit a completed Test Administration Form.

 Services for Students who are Deaf/Hard of Hearing